 (Formerly MATH-108) Introduction to the basic principles of probability, descriptive statistics, and inferential statistics.
 Topics include properties of probability, graphical and tabular summaries of data, measures of central tendency and variability, probability distributions, confidence intervals, hypothesis testing, and linear regression.

-Prerequisite: MATH-097 or TMATH-100 or MATH-099 with a 'C-' or higher or assessment above MATH-099; READ-095 with a 'C' or higher
+Prerequisite: MATH-095 or TMATH-100 with a "C-" or better, or assessment above MATH-095; READ-095 with a "C" or better, or assessment above READ-095.